mui/material-ui/docs/src/pages/components/icons/icons-es.md

 ### Decorative SVG Icons

 If your icons are purely decorative, you’re already done!
-We add the `aria-hidden=true` attribute so that your icons are properly accessible (invisible).
+The `aria-hidden=true` attribute is added so that your icons are properly accessible (invisible).

 ### Semantic SVG Icons

 If your icon has semantic meaning, all you need to do is throw in a `titleAccess="meaning"` property.
-We add the `role="img"` attribute and the `<title>` element so that your icons are properly accessible.
+The `role="img"` attribute and the `<title>` element are added so that your icons are properly accessible.

 In the case of focusable interactive elements, like when used with an icon button, you can use the `aria-label` property: